 The scythedom is an organisation which which ruins the utopia the book it set in.
 The death of an individual can be a very traumatising thing and causes suffering to not only the individual dying but the people around them such as the family, friends and peers.
 The death and destruction of selected individuals is the crux of the scythedom.
 Having an organisation based on the Death of humans essentially picked at random or picked at random depending on the persons choice is fundamentally a terrible organisation.
 Death is not something to be taken lightly violates rules and laws in almost every culture.

 The thunderhead is the ai responsible for the utopia seen in the book.
-It is the entire government, justice system and manges the entire in the most fair and just way theoretically possible.
+It is the entire government, justice system and manages the entire in the most fair and just way theoretically possible.
 It is designed as a god with the purpose of helping humanity in every possible way by maintaining a one to one relationship with all of earths citizens.
 All except a few, criminals and scythes.
 The thunderhead in the book is hard-coded to never interact with the scythedom or interfere by its creators, but why would this possibly be the case.
 The real world god if this world, the personification of good in this world is cannot be wrong.
 It is clear that the creators of the thunderhead knew that the all-knowing thunderhead would see that the scythedom is evil and stop it so the creators excepted the scythedom from the thunderheads rein.
 This is just another reason why the scythedom is clearly a terrible organisation.

 To conclude the scythedom is clearly a awful organisation predicated on the idiotic idea that death must be preserved when mortality has been conquered.
 This organisation uses logical fallacies of tradition and brings it to the extreme by keeping the tradition of one of the worst things in the world, death.

+James.
+Proof-read your draft.
+Your ideas are not yet logically ordered in an essay format and there are many spelling and grammatical errors.
+See to the advice in comments – make a thesis and support with evidence in body paragraphs.
+You have good ideas, but no direct evidence yet which makes your essay very general and does not allow you to demonstrate analysis or understanding of language features.

+Ms 😊